axr167/interview-prep/courses/discrete-optimization/01-general-notes.md

 ## Constraint Programming

 - Good for problems like n-queens, graph coloring etc where we have to find any feasible solution as opposed to maximizing or minimizing a value.
+But since it can find all feasible solutions given enough time it can find the optimal feasible solution.
 - Unlike branch and bound this is branch and prune.
 We make a random choice and prune based on that choice.